AlexanderMoskovkin/qunit-harness/README.md

 //Local machine testing
 var qunitHarness = new QUnitHarness
-    //set path with tests
+    //specify the path to the tests
     .fixtures('/tests/')
-    //set qunit server ports
+    //specify qunit server ports
     .port(2000)             //by default 1335
     .crossDomainPort(2001)  //by default 1336
-    //add index.js script content as a <script src='/tested-script.js'> in the head of the test page .scripts([{ src: '/tested-script.js', path: '/lib/index.js' }])
+    //add the index.js script content as <script src='/tested-script.js'> to the head of the test page .scripts([{ src: '/tested-script.js', path: '/lib/index.js' }])
     .css([{ src: '/style.css', path: '/lib/style.css' }])
-    //extend qunit server application for test purposes .configApp(configQunitServerApp)
+    //extend the qunit server application for test purposes .configApp(configQunitServerApp)
     .create();